A sweeping new study sheds light on butterflies' origins

 KAWAHARA: It's kind of like your diary.
 It's really touching.

-(SOUNDBITE OF MICHAEL JACKSON SONG, "BUTTERFLIES") Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF JASON MRAZ SONG, "BUTTERFLY") Transcript provided by NPR, Copyright NPR.